 South Toledo Bend State Park is one of the most beautiful places to spend fall in Louisiana!
 Visitors flock here in the summer to relax at one of the many lake house rentals or compete in bass fishing tournaments.
 By fall, the area is much quieter, making for a peaceful getaway surrounded by nature.

 This stunning state park is located right on the border of Louisiana and Texas on the Toledo Bend Reservoir, one of the largest man-made lakes in the USA!
 Taking a scenic hike or exploring the park by boat to get a unique view of the fall foliage is one of the best things to do in Louisiana.

 This park is a bird watcher’s paradise with many unique species found here year-round!
 It is also a popular nesting site for bald eagles so be sure to keep an eye out!

 Where to Stay Near Toledo Bend State Park:

 Lakefront Toledo Bend Cabin: Check Rates on Booking.com

 Garner State Park, Texas

 Located outside of San Antonio in the heart of hill country, Garner State Park is a beautiful spot for viewing vibrant fall foliage in Texas!

 Visitors can spend the day hiking over 16 miles of trails or rent a kayak to get a glimpse of the stunning fall foliage from the water.
 For those with less time to explore, just pack a picnic and enjoy the views!
-You will definitely want to bring along your camera to capture some of the most beautiful fall foliage in the south!
+You will want to bring along your camera to capture some of the most beautiful fall foliage in the South!